mcvm-launcher/mcvm/docs/Configuring.md

  * `path` (Optional): The path to a local package script.
 Only required for local packages.
  * `features` (Optional): A list of strings for package features that you would like to enable.
  * `permissions` (Optional): The amount of control you would like to give this package.
 Can be `"restricted"`, `"standard"`, or `"elevated"`.
 Packages you do not trust should be given the `"restricted"` level.
 Packages that you trust and want to provide access to special commands for can be given `"elevated"`.
 Defaults to `"standard"`.
+ * `stability` (Optional): Specify whether you want this package to use development versions of addons or not.
+Defaults to using the `package_stability` setting from the profile.

 ## Preferences
 In this section you can set preferences for how the whole program will work.
 The format looks like this, and all fields are optional: